baaahs/sparklemotion/README.md

 ## Simulator

-The entire system can be run within a web browser in simulation mode.
+The entire system can be run within a web browser in simulation mode ([here!](https://baaahs.github.io/sparklemotion)).
 Every component is modeled in software so you can see how it will behave in the real world.

 -->

-## Old Documentation
+## Very Old Documentation
 * [Show API](show_api.md) (outdated)
 * [API docs](https://baaahs.github.io/sparklemotion/doc/sparklemotion/) (outdated)